 Note: This post was hidden shortly after its creation as we were unsure about the working instructions after encountering some issues.
 Despite it being a while since its initial posting, the post is now re-published.
 The instructions still apply as of the updated date.

 If you’ve been using Telegram for long enough, you probably would have noticed the chat list growing each time one of your contacts joins the service.
 Much like WhatsApp, Telegram by default asks users for permission to access their contacts the first time the app is run, and goes on to upload them if permission is granted.

 Uploading your contacts achieves two things: First, contacts in your phone book who have joined WhatsApp or Telegram would have registered their phone number with the service and will show up under ‘Contacts’.
 Second, assuming permission to access contacts is still granted, contacts in your phone book joining the service later on will automatically appear under ‘Contacts’ in the app.

 However, here’s the catch: WhatsApp by default does not notify users of new contacts joining the service.
-Telegram on the other hand, not only notifies users that a new contact joined via a push notification, it automatically creates a conversation with them under ‘Chats’ in the form of “Your contact Alice ABCXYZ has joined Telegram!”, which can pile up and must be manually deleted on every device you have Telegram signed into.
-Not to mention the growing number of users joining Telegram as users make the switch from WhatsApp.
+Telegram on the other hand not only notifies users that a new contact joined via a push notification, it automatically creates a conversation with them under ‘Chats’ in the form of “Your contact ABC XYZ has joined Telegram!” which can pile up and must be manually deleted on every device signed into Telegram.

-It’s important to note that manually deleting contacts on Telegram does work, but only for contacts who have joined Telegram.
+Note that manually deleting contacts works only for contacts that have already joined Telegram.
 Contacts that have yet to join the service cannot be manually deleted as they do not appear under ‘Contacts’ in Telegram.
 This can be problematic as you will be constantly alerted as soon as new contacts join the service.